zimolzak/birthday-party/list.md

 These are things I would start using right away and keep using a lot, possibly daily.

+- Footwear, size 10

     - **Sandals**: slightly dressy, for outdoors, similar to my current ones, which are from L.L.
 Bean.
 Dark leather strap.
 No strap on the heel.
 The kind that go between big toe and 2nd toe, *not* the kind that go all the way over the instep.
 See example:

 ![example of flip-flops I like](/birthday-party/flipflop.jpg)

     - **Shoes** for work/office.
 Dark brown leather.
 Slip on.
 Mostly dressy.
 Could be "gift card situation" (the kind of thing that I would shop for myself).

     - **Casual shoes** like these styles by [Allbirds](https://www.allbirds.com): Tree Dasher, Tree Runners, Tree Pipers, Tree Skippers, Canvas Pacers.
 Any color *except* orange, yellow, purple, pink, white.
 Or just send me to their store in our neighborhood.

 - **Morse code electronic gizmos**